leov2000/IS211_Assignment7/README.md

 ## Description
-### The game of Pig is a game where 2 players roll a die and ends when a player reaches 100 points
+### The game of Pig is a game where 2 players roll a die and ends when a player reaches 100 points.

 ## Game Instructions:
 ### To start the game use the following command: `python3 start.py`.